MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-formflow-advanced.md

 This code example shows a validation function for the `Toppings` field.
-If input for the field contains the `ToppingOptions.Everything` enumeration value, the function ensures that the `Toppings` field contains the full list of toppings.
+If input for the field contains the `ToppingOptions.Everything` enumeration value, the function ensures that the `Toppings` field value contains the full list of toppings.

 [!code-csharp[Validation function](../includes/code/dotnet-formflow-advanced.cs#validationFunction)]

-In addition to the validation function, you can add the Terms(#terms-attribute) attribute to match user expressions such as "everything" or "not".
+In addition to the validation function, you can add the [Term](#terms-attribute) attribute to match user expressions such as "everything" or "not".

 [!code-csharp[Terms for Toppings](../includes/code/dotnet-formflow-advanced.cs#toppingsTerms)]